Employer Checking Service (ECS) – A Simple Guide for HR

 • Wait for a response: The Home Office will review the employee’s immigration records.
 This usually takes around five working days.

-• Receive a Positive Verification Notice (PVN): If the employee is confirmed to have the right to work, you’ll receive a PVN.
+• The authorities will send you a Positive Verification Notice (PVN) if they confirm the employee has the right to work.
 This serves as proof that you’ve conducted the right-to-work check and provides a 6-month statutory excuse.

 • Record and store the PVN: You should save the PVN for up to two years after the employee leaves your company.
 You can keep it either in a printed or electronic form.